 Create a Website Account - Manage notification subscriptions, save form progress and more.

-It is our goal to have all of our polling places accessible to the physically handicapped.
-If a voter cannot get inside the polling place, the voter may request to vote curbside.
-A poll worker will bring a ballot and marking device outside and assist the voter in casting a ballot.
+The ballot marking devices at every vote center in Los Angeles County were designed to be accessible to the physically handicapped.
+If a voter cannot get inside the polling place, the voter may vote the ballot in a place that is as near s possible to the vote center and that is accessible to the physically handicapped.
+A precinct board worker will bring a ballot and marking device to that person and assist the voter in casting a ballot.
 Please see California Elections Code Section 14282 for further information.
-The California Elections Code is available at http://www.leginfo.ca.gov.
+The California Elections Code is available at https://leginfo.legislature.ca.gov/.

 Show All Answers

 Signal Hill City Charter Section 800 designates that the general municipal elections for elective officers of the City, commencing on November 3, 2020, shall be held in even-numbered years, on the first Tuesday after the first Monday in November.
 Candidates elected to office shall assume such office when certification of election results occurs and serve until election and qualification of their successors.